eliasbuchwald/-reddit/reddit-install-script-for-Ubuntu.md

 $ sudo ./install-reddit.sh
 ```

+Reddit is now available and listening on http://0.0.0.0:8000/, although many of the links will be broken unless you change the domain key in ~/reddit/r2/run.ini to accurately reflect your environment.

 ## Test data

 To populate the database with test data, including a variety of Accounts, Subreddits, Links and Comments do the following as user `reddit`.